Key Specs Concept:

 Metric standard torques do not consider the pitch of a bolt but do consider wether the bolt is installed dry or if it is oiled before insertion and then, there is a different torque value for the same diameter bolt.

 We acknowledge the following, with thanks, for being the source of stories and images used by Barrington Diesel Club - If we have omitted you, we apologize, please correct us - If you don't want your story or image displayed on this website - please inform us.

 We acknowledge the following sources (as listed below), with thanks, for being the source of engine specs and images used by Barrington Diesel Club.

 If we have omitted you, we apologize for this and request that you please notify and correct us.

 If you don't want your advertising material, specs or images displayed on this website please notify us.

 Advertising material, spec sheets and images from OEM material are used abundantly.
 We list the current manufacturer's website for reference, however some of the material is historic or no longer in production and may now not be available from them.
 Nevertheless at one time or other, it was in vogue, with them or their predecessors being the original source.

-Material is used from OEM workshop manuals or technical bulletins which we own or have been provided with, which may or may not be out of date, or subject to revision.
+Material is used from OEM workshop manuals or technical bulletins, which are owned by Barrington Diesel Club or which we have been provided with, which may or may not be out of date, or subject to revision.
 Please treat all such material with caution, it is listed for reference purposes only.